adityashharma23/password-generator/README.md

 # 🔐 Simple Password Generator (HTML Only)

-This is a super simple password generator built using **only HTML with inline JavaScript**.
+This is a super simple password generator built using **only HTML**.
 Just one button: click to generate and copy a random password.

 <img width="571" height="488" alt="image" src="https://github.com/user-attachments/assets/b28d3c5a-753d-4858-bb00-fadbebf87d53" />
 Password Generator

-## 💡 Features

-* Single HTML file
-* One-click **Generate Password**
-* Password is shown and copied to clipboard automatically
-* No external files needed

 ## 📄 How to Use